July 29: Today in Royal History

 July 29, 1887 – Death of Marianne Skerrett, Head Dresser and Wardrobe-Woman to Queen Victoria from 1837 to 1862, at 41 Beaumont Street in Marylebone, London, England; burial unknown (Note: The depiction of Queen Victoria’s dresser in the series Victoria is completely false and an insult to the real person.)

-Marianne Skerrett was born in 1793, so she was 44-years-old when the 18-year-old Victoria became queen.
-She was very intelligent, extremely well-read, and fluent in Danish, French, and German.
+Marianne Skerrett was born in 1793, so she was 44 years old when the 18-year-old Victoria became queen.
+She was intelligent, extremely well-read, and fluent in Danish, French, and German.
 Recommended to Queen Victoria by Louisa Petty-FitzMaurice, Marchioness of Lansdowne, a Lady of the Bedchamber, Marianne became one of Queen Victoria’s two dressers in 1837 and eventually became head dresser.
-As the head dresser, Marianne oversaw the ordering of all the queen’s clothing, shoes, hats, gloves, and undergarments.
-In addition, Marianne kept the wardrobe accounts and was diligent in checking all the bills to make sure no one tried to cheat Victoria.
+As the head dresser, Marianne oversaw the ordering of Queen Victoria’s clothing, shoes, hats, gloves, and undergarments.
+Marianne kept the wardrobe accounts and was diligent in checking all the bills to make sure no one tried to cheat Victoria.
 She was also responsible for supervising the hairdressers, dressmakers, and seamstresses who kept the royal wardrobe in good repair.
 After 25 years of serving Queen Victoria, Marianne retired in 1862 at the age of 69.
 She received a pension of £70 and went to live with her sister in the Marylebone section of London.
-Marianne Skerrett remained in contact with Queen Victoria, visiting her and writing to her, until her death in London, England on July 29, 1887, at the age of 94.
+Marianne Skerrett remained in contact with Queen Victoria, visiting her and writing to her, until she died in London, England on July 29, 1887, at the age of 94.

 Unofficial Royalty: Marianne Skerrett